aditipolkam/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms

-This project aims at implementing data structure concepts using C++
+This project aims at implementing data structure concepts using C++ and Python for advanced programs.